GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 MARK: #podcast?

-FRANCESC: #podcast in the Google Cloud Platform Community that you can access through bit.ly slash--
+FRANCESC: #podcast in the Google Cloud Community that you can access through bit.ly slash--

 MARK: --gcp-slack.